 On a couple of Friday nights, we checked out the Southside Shuffle downtown.
 A bunch of art galleries stay open late and pour free drinks to encourage people to come in and browse.
 We’re not exactly art collectors, but it’s sure nice to look at it with a free glass of sangria!

-Read More: Teach English Online and Travel the World
+Curious how we’re able to live in Puerto Vallarta?
+Read more here: How to Teach English Online and Travel the World

 One Month of Expenses in Puerto Vallarta